bluemelov1/KomplRechnernetze/szenario2/README.md

     };
   };
  ```
  Using this setting, we assigned a static IP address 10.1.1.1 to the server.
 The client was assigned IP 10.1.1.2.
-Then we need to configure the wg0 interface:
+Then we need to configure the wg0 interface.
+The wg0 interface is a virtual network interface created by Wireguard. wg0 handles the encapsulation and encryption of network traffic, ensuring that data sent between peers remains confidential, authenticated, and tamper-proof.
+It serves as the entry point for Wireguard connections.
  ```
   # enable NAT
   networking.nat.enable = true;